The Hitchin Fibration for Symmetric Pairs: Galois Description of J for theta -Quasisplit Symmetric Pairs

-We will remedy this by working with a cover with several irreducible components, and identifying $J$ with a Weil restriction of a nonconstant group scheme.
+We will remedy this by working with a cover with several irreducible components.
 To do so, we will begin by introducing the canonical torus of a symmetric space $X$ and its relationship to the canonical torus of $G$.
 We will then correct the subtle error in the existing literature in section \ref{sec: revising Leslie's cover}.
-We show how one can still get a Galois description of the regular centralizers for quasisplit symmetric spaces using their set up as long as one tracks along a nontrivial collection of components.
-In section \ref{sec: relative dual centralizers}, we will then use this description to give a description of a closely related group scheme.
-This description plays an essential role in our forthcoming work on a relative Dolbeault Geometric Langlands.
+We show how one can still get a Galois description of the regular centralizer group scheme $J$ for quasisplit symmetric spaces by allowing the flat cover to have mutliple irreducible components.
+In section \ref{sec: relative dual centralizers}, we will then use this description to give a more precise description of a closely related group scheme.
+This description plays an essential role in our work on a relative Dolbeault geometric Langlands in \cite{me2}.